msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 * Load
 * Share (Private Link)
 * Publish (Public)
-* Find and Rate published coasters
+* Find and rate published coasters
-* Get notifications when your coaster is is riden or rated
+* Get notifications when your coaster is is ridden or rated

 _Achievement_

-* Gain Achievements
+* Gain achievements
-* View Achievements
+* View achievements
 * Get notification when you receive an achievement

 ### Principles

 After much consideration and speaking with many colleagues I determined principles highly depend on our project.
 For example, I have a brother who writes mobile app games for a living and many of his projects do not store any personal data or passwords.
-Putting in the extra effort to help ensure correctness, and that the game is maintainable may not be worth the effort until he knows the game is popular enough.
+Putting in the extra effort to help ensure secure, correct and that the game is maintainable may not be worth the effort until he knows the game is popular enough.
 This is totally acceptable as many of them are in a sense a prototype.
 I am aiming for a production ready system that contains some personal data and this drove me to the following principles.

 _Secure_

 * Modern password encryption
 * Login attempts guarded
 * Communication encrypted
-* No Personally identifiable information (PII) In logs, or reporting database
+* No personally identifiable information (PII) In logs or reporting database

 _Correct_

 * Testing - Unit, Integration, Manual
 * Multiple environments
 * Blue / Green Deployment
-* High Fidelity logging
+* High fidelity logging
 * Durable

 _Service Level Agreement_

-* Load Testing
+* Load testing
 * Monitoring

 _Maintenance_

 * High fidelity logging (Yes this in here twice)
-* Reporting - Accounts, Coasters, Achievements, and System Health
+* Reporting - accounts, coasters, achievements, and system health
 * Source control
 * Continuous integration
 * Documentation
 * Health checks

-For producton applications I have seen differing opinions on the degree of correctness and ability to maintain a project.
+For production applications I have seen differing opinions on the degree of correctness and ability to maintain a project.
 Lower quality projects tend to have more patching and having to patch even for a 1 liner can take meetings, coding, code reviews, releases and post release monitoring.
-My experience has shown me It is worth the extra effort to ensure its secure, correct, handles expected load (SLA), and is maintainable.
+My experience has shown me It is worth the extra effort to ensure its secure, correct, handles expected load, and is maintainable.

 ### Conclusion